All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Adderall and GLP-1 medications may be used together under physician supervision.
 Learn about potential interactions between stimulant medications and GLP-1 receptor agonists, safety considerations, and what to discuss with your doctor.

-There is no established direct pharmacological interaction between Adderall (amphetamine/dextroamphetamine) and GLP-1 receptor agonists such as semaglutide, tirzepatide, or liraglutide.
+There's no established direct pharmacological interaction between Adderall (amphetamine/dextroamphetamine) and GLP-1 receptor agonists such as semaglutide, tirzepatide, or liraglutide.
 Some patients do use both types of medication concurrently.
-However, the combination has not been widely studied, and there are practical clinical concerns your physician should evaluate before approving this pairing.
+But the combination hasn't been widely studied, and there are practical clinical concerns your physician should evaluate before approving this pairing.

 Adderall is a stimulant prescribed for ADHD and narcolepsy.
 GLP-1 receptor agonists are a class of medications that mimic the incretin hormone GLP-1, used to treat type 2 diabetes and support weight management.
 While their mechanisms of action are entirely different, both drug categories can suppress appetite and affect gastrointestinal function, which creates overlapping considerations when used together.